hassaan4584/WordGame/README.md

 * ViewModel: Creating and incrementally updating the ViewModel roughly took 2-3 hours
 * ViewController: Adding logic in ViewController and setting it up with ViewModel took 2-3 hours
 * Writing different TestCases for ViewController and ViewModel took ~2 hours
+* About 1 hour in final refactoring

 ### Decisions made
 * Should the _timer_ object be stored in a ViewController or ViewModel
 * Use _System Alert_ for popup rather than creating a separate custom popup screen
+* How do we want to inject dependencies to the initial view controller.
+* Should we use a separate file/class for handling the navigations, given that we currently have only one screen.

 ### Given more time
 * Given more time, we could add more meaningful UITestCases.
+* We could improve Overall TestCoverage